chad-gjerde55/FCC-exercise-tracker/README.md

 # Exercise Tracker

-This is the boilerplate for the Exercise Tracker project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker
+Built off the boilerplate for the freecodecamp Exercise Tracker Project at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker

+Completed user stories to make it functional to pass all the tests.